laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 4. While still in uBlacklist's settings, in the **Permissions for uBlacklist** section, scroll down to your preferred search engine and change the permission from "Ask" to "Allow."

+> [!IMPORTANT]
-> This may look cumbersome, but all you really need to do is just allow the extension to hit your search engine's locale, (eg. google.fr, google.co.uk).
-You can go through all of them and allow them, but it's not really necessary
+> This may look cumbersome, but all you really need to do is just allow the extension to hit your search engine's locale, for example, `google.fr` or `google.co.uk`.
+You can go through all of them and allow them, but it's not really necessary.

 5. Now scroll back up, and hit the blue **Extension Settings** button.
 It will bring you to Safari and open uBlacklist's settings panel.